dominikb1888/SWEN/README.md

 | 12 | Free Choice | Heuristic Search |

 In total you have to submit 10 Deliverables during the semester.
 The deliverables will count 40% of your final grade.
-You can submit these as part of your exam.
+You can submit these via ilearn ().

 ## Sessions